Best Color Smart Bulbs 2026: WiZ Wins, No Hub

 What We Love

-• Thread native via the HomePod mini or Apple TV 4K border router; RTINGS measures 80 to 120 ms response — the fastest in the no-hub category compared to Wi-Fi at 150 to 200 ms.
+- Thread native via the HomePod mini or Apple TV 4K border router; RTINGS measures sub-120 ms response times that Wi-Fi bulbs can't match โ the fastest in the no-hub category.

-• Matter-native pairing (not bridged) yields the cleanest Apple Home onboarding; Apple Home Key QR scan ships in the box, which TechRadar called the smoothest integration.
+- Matter-native pairing (not bridged) yields the cleanest Apple Home onboarding; Apple Home Key QR scan ships in the box for a smooth integration.

 What Could Be Better